 glyphosate (Roundup Power Max): REI 12h, Group 9.

 pelargonic acid (Scythe): PHI 1d, REI 12h, Group 17.
 Use a 3 -10% solution (3 to 10 gallons per 100 gallons).

 s-metolachlor (Dual Magnum): REI 12h, Group 15.
 MASSACHUSETTS, MAINE, and NEW HAMPSHIRE ONLY.
-This is a restricted label available only to growers who register through the website www.farmassist.com and agree to a waiver of liability.
+Make sure the label for your state is available for download before using this product.
+This is a restricted label available only to growers who apply through the website www.syngenta-us.com/labels/indemnified-label-login and agree to a waiver of liability.
 Main target weeds for this registration are galinsoga and yellow nutsedge.
 All label instructions will be supplied after the application for use is completed.
-Once on the farm assist web site, click products at top left, then indemnified labels.
-Create a username and password, select Dual Magnum, and the crop.

 carfentrazone (Aim EC): REI 12h, Group 14.
 Aim is a burndown herbicide and will injure any foliage it comes into contact with.
 Apply Aim to row middles of emerged crops with hooded sprayers to control emerged weeds, including crops grown on mulch or plastic.
 Prevent any spray from contacting the crop, or injury will occur.
 For best results, make application to actively growing weeds up to 4 inches tall and rosettes less than 3 inches across.
 Good coverage is essential for good control.
 Apply up to 2 oz/A per application, and do not exceed a total of 6.1 oz/ per season.